Terry Collins: 2011–2017: New York Mets

-In 2016, despite a record below .500 (60-62) on August 19, the Mets went 27-13 in their final 40 games to make the postseason in consecutive seasons for the second time in franchise history.
+In 2016, despite a record below .500 (60–62) on August 19, the Mets went 27–13 in their final 40 games to make the postseason in consecutive seasons for the second time in franchise history.
 They subsequently lost to the San Francisco Giants in the Wild Card Game.

-On May 20, 2017, Collins managed his 1013th game with the Mets, the most in franchise history.
-On August 25, 2017, Collins won his 537th game with the Mets, making him the second-winningest manager in franchise history behind only Davey Johnson.
+On May 20, 2017, Collins managed his 1,013th game with the Mets, the most in franchise history.
+On August 25, he won his 537th game with the Mets, making him the second-winningest manager in franchise history behind only Davey Johnson.

 Collins retired as manager following the final game of the 2017 season on October 1, 2017.
-Immediately upon his retirement from the managerial role, Collins was named as a special assistant to the General Manager of the New York Mets.
+Immediately upon his retirement from the managerial role, Collins was named as a special assistant to the general manager of the Mets.

+2023–present: Miami Marlins

+On February 16, 2023, the Miami Marlins hired Collins as a baseball consultant.